All Episodes

 Thank goodness.

-But they they may start to.
+But they may start to.

-They may be it this may become less rare because of the infrastructure and the problems we have.
+This may become less rare because of the infrastructure and the problems we have.

-One of the problems we have is, as we say, what do we expect of our government?
+One of the problems we have is, as we say, what do we expect of our government, we should know that our government's very involved in protecting us with bridges.

 Let me read this to you that the guys just gave me.

-By the way, what a privilege and a pleasure always it is to be here on this program with the executive producer, Cookie Gleason, Chief of Staff, H.R.
+By the way, what a privilege and a pleasure always it is to be here on this program with the executive producer Cookie Gleason, chief of staff, H.R.
 Kit Carson, and engineer Mike Maimon.

-It just came in.
+It just came in regarding bridge conditions.

-Regarding bridge conditions, because I said, wait a minute, we have a structurally impaired or we have a functionally obsolete, these are designations, classifications for the bridges in our wonderful country.
+Because I said, wait a minute, we have a structurally impaired or we have a functionally obsolete.

 Well, listen to this.